maxblunck/irony_detection/README.md

 This app was developed and used for our software project (WS 17/18).

-The main purpose of the programm is to use a machine learning approach to detect irony in customer reviews.
-When running the main programm, several classifiers are trained and evaluated.
+The main purpose of the program is to use a machine learning approach to detect irony in customer reviews.
+When running the main program, several classifiers are trained and evaluated.

 We use Elena Filatova's corpus containing ironic and non-ironic customer reviews from Amazon.com as our [data](https://github.com/ef2020/SarcasmAmazonReviewsCorpus/wiki).